Unblock Your Writer's Block

 Outdoorsy? - Go camping, fishing, hunting, shooting.

 Studies have shown that people that get stuck in a rut often need a change of scenery.
 That doesn't mean you have to go on a big, expensive vacation, just change your room around.
-Redecorate the house, or your favorite room.
-Paint the walls a happy color, these small things can actually help your stressed and bored mind out of its funk.
-And you know what means...
+Redecorate the house or your favorite room.
+Paint the walls a happy color, these small things can help your stressed and bored mind out of its funk.
+And you know what that means...

 Time To Write!!!

 Take a Small Trip or Take a BIG Trip

 An amazing work of man-made art in motion.

 Breathtaking and definitely awe inspiring.

 Come on, it's even named after a saint!